-The Company has a history of operating losses and has financed its operations in recent years primarily from license fees, research and development funding, royalties and contingent cash payments from its collaboration partners, and from sales of equity securities.
-The Company believes that its cash, cash equivalents and marketable securities of \$15.7 million at December 31, 2012 should enable the Company to maintain its current and planned operations into the first quarter of calendar year 2014, including plans for Phase III clinical trials of the posterior uveitis micro-insert expected to commence during the year ending June 30, 2013 ("fiscal 2013").
-The Company's funding of its operations beyond then is expected to depend on the amount and timing of cash receipts pursuant to its existing collaboration agreements with Alimera, Bausch & Lomb and Pfizer, as well as any funding from any possible future collaborations and/or financing transactions.
+The Company has a history of operating losses and has financed its operations in recent years primarily from license fees, research and development funding, royalties and contingent cash payments from its collaboration partners, and from sales of its equity securities.
+The Company believes that its cash, cash equivalents and marketable securities of \$13.7 million at March 31, 2013, together with expected Retisert royalty income and other expected cash inflows under existing collaboration and evaluation agreements, will enable the Company to maintain its current and planned operations into the fourth quarter of fiscal year ending June 30, 2014.
+This includes planned Phase III clinical trials of the posterior uveitis micro-insert expected to commence during the fourth quarter of the year ending June 30, 2013 ("fiscal 2013"), but excludes any potential milestone or net profits receipts under the Alimera collaboration agreement.
+The Company's funding of its operations beyond then is expected to depend on the amount and timing of cash receipts under existing collaboration agreements, as well as any future collaboration or other agreements and/or financing transactions.